CMU-313/CMU-313.github.io/docs/recitations/reci9-ml.md

 2. Make sure you can run the jupyter notebooks
 1. Google Colab is one option to do this (NOTE: you should be able to do this by adding tocolab to the github url for the model_testing notebook https://githubtocolab.com/CMU-313/s23-ml-recitation/blob/main/model_testing.ipynb)
 1. Make sure to connect to google drive and upload the titanic data set folder, double check the file paths in the notebook to make sure they match
-2. Can also run locally if you have jupyter setup
+2. You can also run it locally if you have jupyter setup

 ## Overview
 During this recitation, students will have the opportunity to play with various machine learning frameworks and tools and justify a recommendation argument for using a machine learning model in practice.
-Students will work with a partner.
+This is an individual activity so everyone should be running the notebook; however, feel free to discuss the activity and your approach with other students!

 ## Context